lo-designs/YouthMattersApp/README.md

 ## What I have learned:

 - I have learned a lot throughout this project.
-One of the biggest lessons was how to prioritize my time and stay focused on the MVP (and not getting hung up on the little details).
+One of the biggest lessons was how to prioritize my time and stay focused on the MVP (and not getting hung up on minor details).

 ## Acknowledgements